 I am interested in anything to do with marine conservation generally, but particularly sharks.
 Many species of shark have undergone significant population declines since the onset of industrial fishing, a number of which are now threatened with extinction.
 Given both their ecological and economic importance, this renders them a priority for conservation.
 However, the complexity of fisheries is such that many communities depend directly on fishing as an important livelihood and source of food.

-I use an inter-disciplinary approach that engages local collaborators and community stakeholders in my research objectives.
-It is a important component of conservation management to effectively disseminate research findings and benefits in complex social environments, and therefore maximise the potential for success.
+I find this intricacy of conservation fascinating, where there is a hypothetical balanced situation in which human interactions with other species strengthen and consolidate a mutually beneficial relationship.
+I place a high importance on engaging and integrating local collaborators and community stakeholders in my research objectives.
+It is a critical component of conservation management to effectively disseminate research findings and benefits in complex social environments, and therefore maximise the potential for success.

 Knowledge Economy Skills Scholarships 2 (KESS 2) is a pan-Wales higher level skills initiative led by Bangor University on behalf of the HE sector in Wales.
 It is part funded by the Welsh Government’s European Social Fund (ESF).